 by anthony on 03/23/11 at 10:48 pm

-Modal windows are commonly used to display alerts, dialogs, settings and content to users.
-When they’re designed effectively, they can ease the user’s task.
-When they’re designed ineffectively, they can get in the way of the user’s task.
-These best practices will help you design modal and modeless windows effectively, so that your users can complete their tasks successfully.
+Many user interfaces use modal windows to alert or prompt users to take action.
+When they’re used right, they can ease the user’s task.
+When they’re used wrong, they can get in the way of the user’s task.
+Here are some best practices that will help you to design task-focused modal windows.

-A modal window is a secondary window that opens inside the main window.
-Users have to interact with it before they can return to the main window.
-Use modal windows when you have to take the user’s focus off the main window to an important window that needs their attention.
+A modal window is a secondary window that opens on top of the main one.
+Users have to interact with it to carry out their task before they can return to the main window.
+Use modal windows when the user is doing a task that doesn’t need a full-page.
+And use it when the user needs the main window to maintain the context of their task.

-Include a clear and visible title that matches what the user clicked.
+Include a clear, visible title that matches the clicked button

 When a modal window opens, it’s important for users to know where it’s coming from.
-Your modal window needs to include a title that matches what the user clicked to open it.
-That way the modal window that opens is consistent with what the user clicked.
-The title should go at the top of the window so that it’s visible.
-It should also look clear and distinct so that users know what task they’re doing when the window opens.
+Your modal window should include a title that matches the button they clicked to open it.
+This shows consistent behavior and tells thems what task they’re doing.

 Closing the modal window when they need to.
 Use the conventional ‘X’ icon for your close button.
 A high contrast close button will allow users to see their exit better.
-Your close button can contrast in shape, color or both.
-The example below shows contrast in both shape and color, making it hard to miss.
+Your close button should stand in shape and color.

 For accessibility reasons, your modal window should close when users press the ESC key.
 You should also allow users to tab through controls in the modal window if you have them.
 This will allow users who use screen readers and keyboards to navigate your website.

-Add a drop shadow or transparent sheet around the window.
+Overlay a drop shadow or transparent sheet on the page

-When a modal window opens, users need to know that it’s a secondary window on top of the main window.
-If your window doesn’t have a shadow or transparency around it, then it’s hard for users to tell.
-A drop shadow with a nice amount of softness around it will let users know.
-Or, a transparent sheet on top of the main window will also let users know.
+When a modal window opens, users need to know that it’s a secondary window on top of the main one.
+If your window doesn’t have a shadow or transparent sheet around it, it’s hard for users to tell.
 Make sure the transparent sheet is not too opaque so that users can still see the contents of the main window.
 If it’s too dark, then users can mistakenly think that they have left the main window.

 Drop shadow around window